Difference operators for partitions and some applications: Okada-Panova hook length formula

 \section{Okada-Panova hook length formula}

 Okada's conjecture on hook lengths \eqref{eq:okadapanova} was first proved by Panova \cite{panova} by means of Theorem \ref{th:hanstanley}.
-In this section, we give another proof of Okada-Panova formula by using difference operators.
+In this section, we generalize and give another proof of the Okada-Panova hook length formula by using difference operators.
 In fact, the constants $K_r$ arise directly from the computation for a single partition $\lambda$, without the summation ranging over all partitions of size $n$.